Publishing

 Business

-How to create a stunning deck to inspire and also help sell your feature or TV series.
+How to create a stunning deck to inspire, to help sell your feature or TV series, or to aid in financing your project.

 Pitch decks are useful for more than just pitching your script.
 Many writers create them for story inspiration—to set the tone, help them develop characters, or create an outline.
 Creating a formal pitch deck can help, even in the early stages of writing!